Synergy: Marketing

 A marketing synergy refers to the use of information campaigns, studies, and scientific discovery or experimentation for research and development.
 This promotes the sale of products for varied use or off-market sales as well as development of marketing tools and in several cases exaggeration of effects.
 It is also often a meaningless buzzword used by corporate leaders.

-Microsoft Word offers "cooperation" as a refinement suggestion to the word "synergy."

 Revenue

 A revenue synergy refers to the opportunity of a combined corporate entity to generate more revenue than its two predecessor stand-alone companies would be able to generate.
 For example, if company A sells product X through its sales force, company B sells product Y, and company A decides to buy company B, then the new company could use each salesperson to sell products X and Y, thereby increasing the revenue that each salesperson generates for the company.

+Potential revenue synergies are generally taken less seriously than cost synergies by M&A investment bankers due to the uncertainty introduced by markets.
+A McKinsey report found that around 70% of predicted revenue synergies from mergers failed to materialize.

 In media revenue, synergy is the promotion and sale of a product throughout the various subsidiaries of a media conglomerate, e.g. films, soundtracks, or video games.